 Simultaneous interpreting keeps the audience focused and attentive.
 During conferences, it is typically for participants to talk among themselves, read conference materials and handouts and look around to check the other participants, which means their attention is divided.
 When you have a simultaneous interpretation, event participants have to give their full attention to what the speaker is saying through the interpreters so they can understand the message.
 Their attention is caught because they have to listen to the interpreter.
 Simultaneous interpreting is ideal for large multilingual conferences.

 Simultaneous interpreting is not interactive like the other forms of interpreting work.
 Likewise, it is more expensive because it typically requires two interpreters per target language.
 Due to the high concentration demanded from the interpreter when doing simultaneous interpreting, they need to rest every half hour.

 This type of interpreting requires special equipment, like soundproof booths, conference headsets, wiring from the booths to the headsets and microphones.
 The interpreters may also need to use cameras and video screens are useful so the interpreters have visuals of the speaker in case the booth isn’t in the same location as the conference.

-Simultaneous interpreting generally comes in two types – whispered and interpreting booth.
+Simultaneous interpretation generally comes in two types – whispered and interpreting booth.

 In whispered interpretation, the simultaneous interpreter is standing or sitting together with the delegates.
 The interpreter translates what the speaker is saying directly to the delegates.
 Whispered interpreting could be used when there are only a few delegates at the meeting, and they are either sitting or standing close together.

 Often, whispered interpreting is used in small groups or bilateral meetings where the participants do not speak one language.
 It is more time saving than consecutive interpreting.